-1881-85: Collaborates with architect Stanford White (1853-1906) on a house for extended Tiffany family in New York City at Seventy-Second Street and Madison Avenue.
-Charles Tiffany never moves in, but Louis and family live in apartment on the top level.
+1881-85: Collaborates with architect Stanford White (1853-1906) on a house at 72nd Street and Madison Avenue for extended Tiffany family.
+Charles Tiffany never moves in, but Louis and family live in studio apartment on the top level.

 1882: October Commissioned